nightscout/AndroidAPS/README-Combo.md

   changes have to be performed manually.
 - There's a bug in the pump's firmware that's triggered when "too much" communication happens with the pump.
-Specifically, this issue occurs when going from just issuing commands to the pump to reading the pumps data and history.
+Specifically, this issue occurs when going from just issuing commands to the pump to reading the pump's data and history.
 For that reason, a minimal amount of data is read from the pump.
-  The bug might still rarely occur and causes the pump to not accept any connection unless a button is physically pressed on the pump.
+  The bug might still rarely occur and causes the pump to not accept any connection unless a button is physically pressed on the pump (make sure the 'pump unreachable' alert is enabled so you'll get an alarm if the bug occurs.
   Therefore, the pump's reservoir level is not read and the pump status information uploaded to Nightscout shows fake numbers of 150 (above low threshold - which can be configured via the configuration tool), 8 (below low threshold, triggers NS alarm since < 10) and 0 if the reservoir is empty.